vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 ```

 ### exec ###
-The "kubectl exec" command allows you to get a shell inside a running container.
+The `kubectl exec` command allows you to get a shell inside a running container.
 This is especially helpful to determine if secrets are mounted successfully or to determine network name resolution issues.
-We will shell into the running veba-ui pod for this example.
+We will shell into the running `veba-ui` pod for this example.

 **Helpful Tip:**  In most cases, the container OS will be very purpose built and streamlined - lacking in tools you might need for diagnosing an issue.
 In such a case, you can still use a package manager to add the needed tool to the container OS.
-For example, in an Ubuntu based pod, we could use "apt install dnsutils" if we wanted to use the utility "nslookup".
+For example, in an Ubuntu based pod, we could use "apt install dnsutils" if we wanted to use the utility `nslookup`.
 Just remember to "clean up" the pod by deleting it and reinstalling it to return it to its default state afterwards.

 ```
 kubectl -n vmware-system get pods kubectl -n vmware-system exec --stdin --tty <pod name> -- /bin/sh
 ```

+Output will be similar to:

 ```
-➜  ~ kubectl -n vmware-system get pods
+kubectl -n vmware-system get pods

 NAME                                           READY   STATUS    RESTARTS   AGE cadvisor-72t97                                 1/1     Running   0          14d
 tinywww-dd88dc7db-xdlqg                        1/1     Running   0          14d